 About the IOP

-For more information on IOP or to refer a patient for treatment, or to find out more about other outpatient programs in Behavioral Health Services' Centers for Mental Wellness, call: 219-392-7025.
+For more information on the Intensive Outpatient Program (IOP), to refer a patient for treatment or find out more about Behavioral Health Services, call: 219-392-7025.

 Intensive Outpatient Program: 4320 Fir St., Suite 206, East Chicago